chengJ914/PoplarFormer/README.md

 <img src="https://img.shields.io/badge/Python-3.10-3776AB.svg?logo=python&logoColor=white" alt="Python 3.10">

+## 📢 Publication Status

+The study associated with this repository has been officially published in **Industrial Crops and Products**.
+For the final published version, please refer to the DOI: [https://doi.org/10.1016/j.indcrop.2026.122971].

 This repository provides the official implementation for **PoplarFormer**.
 The benchmark dataset **Poplar-BSR5** and the automated quantification pipeline **DPLS-IRQ** were also developed as part of this study.

 Our work tackles the challenge of subjective and non-standardized assessment of poplar black spot disease by providing a complete, end-to-end quantitative framework.